 Microsoft Azure Content delivery network offers many advantages to the user to deliver content globally:

-- Azure CDN offers an improved user experience and high performance while using an application which loads content repeatedly.
+- Azure CDN offers an improved user experience and high performance using an application that loads content repeatedly.

 - It has high scalability to handle large volume data loads.

-- It stores the content on the edge servers which are near to the user and provides a content directory to the user with less traffic.
+- It stores the content on the edge servers near the user and provides a content directory to the user with less traffic.

-In conclusion, we learned how Microsoft Azure handles content delivery on a global level and CDN helps to share the web-based content on a global level and using CDN endpoint users can manage which country or location data can be accessed also has the option to host data on custom origin domain.
+In conclusion, we learned how Microsoft Azure handles content delivery on a global level.
+CDN helps to share web-based content on a global level, and using CDN endpoint, users can manage which country or location data can be accessed and also has the option to host data on a custom origin domain.

 We hope that this EDUCBA information on “CDN in Azure” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.